 A read and publish agreement with Bristol University Press / Policy Press allows corresponding authors at Essex to publish original peer reviewed research open access within their hybrid journal titles.
 To make use of this deal, once your paper has been accepted email email@example.com to claim open access.
 Please include details of your submission in the email, and use your University of Essex email address.
 More information for authors, including the journals that are covered by the deal, is available via Bristol University Press' FAQ page.
 If you have any further questions, please get in touch with the Library's Research Support Team, or the Institutional Repository Team.

 Our read and publish deal with Cambridge University Press allows you to make your publication open access in gold and hybrid CUP journals at no extra cost to you.
 To be eligible, you must be a corresponding author, and must be accepted for publication in one of these CUP journals.
 You must also have been accepted for publication between 1 January 2021, and 31 December 2024.

 In order to use this deal, you must use your institutional affiliation when you submit your research.
 For more information about the submission process, head to CUP’s read and publish agreement page.

-A new read and publish deal with De Gruyter has created an opportunity for University of Essex researchers to publish open access for no added fees in De Gruyter hybrid journals.
-Under this deal, the University has access to a national pot of waived article processing charges (APCs), which will be used on a first-come first-served basis.
+Our read and publish deal with De Gruyter allows University of Essex researchers to publish open access for no added fees in De Gruyter hybrid journals.
+Under this deal, the University has unlimited access to publishing in De Gruyter hybrid journals.
+The full list of hybrid journals is available to download.